tech-paws/tech_paws_buffers_generator/README.md

 Tech Paws Buffer Generator is a code generator for Tech Paws Buffers, a protocol similar to gRPC but designed to replace FFI (Foreign Function Interface).
 It establishes lightweight yet fast communication between different programming languages, offering a richer type system and signal RPC methods.

+Currently, Rust serves as the primary language implementing core features.
+This allows developers to create functions in Rust and execute them in other languages such as Dart, Swift, or Kotlin.

+## Project Status

+**Current Stage: Pre-Alpha**

+Tech Paws Buffer Generator is currently in the pre-alpha stage of development and is designed for internal use within the Tech.Paws project.
+Key points to note:

+- The project is in early development and not yet ready for public use.
+- The runtime for Tech Paws Buffer Generator is not yet publicly available.
+- This tool is specifically designed and currently limited to internal use within the Tech.Paws project.
+- The core functionality is under active development.
+- The API and features are subject to change.
+- It may contain bugs and is not suitable for production use outside of its intended internal context.

+We are sharing this repository for transparency and to provide insight into our development process.
+However, please be aware that:

+- External contributions are not being accepted at this time.
+- The project may not be immediately usable or fully functional for those outside the Tech.Paws project.
+- Documentation and support are primarily geared towards internal developers.

+We appreciate your interest in the project.
+As it evolves, we may expand its scope and availability.
+Please check back for updates on its status and potential future public releases.

 ## Models Example

 Tech Paws Buffer Generator supports various data structures and types.
 Here's an example of the models you can define: